ayshthkr/TEAM_Equinox_GENAI_DEMO.crazy/README.md

 ## Key Features Implemented

 - **News Aggregation**: Curated trusted Indian and global sources, fetching fresh articles every 12 hours to avoid spam and overload.
-- **Bias Detection**: Built transformer-based classifiers to label articles on a Left–Center–Right scale, helping users see multiple perspectives.
+- **Bias Detection**: Built embedding-based classifiers to label articles on a Left–Center–Right scale, helping users see multiple perspectives.
 - **Misinformation Checks**: Applied NLP and fact-matching to flag sensational language, dubious claims, and possible deepfakes.
 - **Performance**: Focused on accuracy over real-time speed by running batch analysis with model ensembles for higher precision.
 - **Accessibility**: Added multilingual support (English + Hindi) with simple explanations so students, journalists, and casual readers can all benefit.